MapsPeople/docs/src/content/various/glossary.md

 Edges are always straight lines, but Nodes can be used in quick succession to create the impression of a curved Edge.

-#### Graph Bounds
+#### Venue / Graph / Building Bounds

 Bounds are used to indicate the geographical area a Venue or Building occupies.

-The Venue Bounds can be altered to fit points where it can conveniently connect to the Google Maps network.
-This is to ensure a smooth transition between the Directions given by Google Maps and MapsIndoors'.
+The Venue Bounds can be altered to fit points where it can conveniently connect to the Google Maps network, in conjunction with the Graph Bounds.
+This is to ensure a smooth transition between the directions given by Google Maps and MapsIndoors.

+Graph Bounds describe the area covered by the route network, or graph - This may be smaller than the Venue Bounds.

 The Building Bounds are used to accurately display the area a Building occupies in the world.